 What are the most common causes of hair thinning and hair loss in women when the scalp skin appears normal?

-- Genetic, called female patterned baldness or androgenic alopecia or androgenetic alopecia.
-(In men, this is also called male patterned baldness.)
-Typically this hair loss is worse over the crown of the scalp than the hair line on the forehead.
-Woman at the greatest risk are those with a family history of balding in either female or male relatives.
+Also called androgenic alopecia.
+(In men it is called male patterned baldness.)
+In women, the hair loss of genetic female patterned baldness is typically worse over the crown of the scalp than it is in the frontal hairline running on the top of the forehead.
+Women at the greatest risk are those with a family history of balding in either female or male relatives.

 3 Tips to Stop Hair Thinning or Hair Loss in Women

-- Stop any medicines that are contributing to hair loss.
-If the medicines are prescription, this needs to be done with your prescribing doctor’s supervision.
+Ask your dermatologist to do a search of all your medicines to see if alopecia is associated with them.
+If the medicines are prescription, this needs to be coordinated with your prescribing doctor’s supervision.

-- Stabilize your hormones.
-Going on and off hormones (including birth control pills, menopausal hormone supplementation, and thyroid medicines) will throw you into bouts of telogen effluvium and/or medication-induced hair loss that may go on until your hormone levels are stable.
+Going on and off hormones (including birth control pills, menopause hormone supplementation, and thyroid medicines) will throw you in and out of bouts of telogen effluvium and/or medication-induced hair loss.
+This may go on until your hormone levels are stable.

 Make it a priority to stabilize your weight, health, and emotional well-being.